Bucknalla/sigfox-hidnseek-tutorial/README.md

 This could be used as an alarm or a trigger based upon movement such as a door or window opening.

-*Please note - the use of isReady() is unideal as it is inefficient.*
+*Please note - the use of isReady() is unideal as it is inefficient as its wastes clock cycles.
+An ideal solution would be to use interrupts.
+See the HidnSeek Firmware for an example of how to place the device into a low power state whilst waiting.*

-You can view the commented sketch at
+You can view the commented sketch [here](https://github.com/Bucknalla/Sigfox-Hidnseek-Tutorial/blob/master/Examples/GPSExample/GPSTransmit.ino).

 ## Getting a GPS Fix and Transmitting Location/Timestamp over SIGFOX